dib-lab/2022-dominating-set-differential-abundance-example/README.md

 ## Overview of the steps in the workflow

 The workflow is written in two parts.
+The first snakefile performs the differential abundance analysis, while the second snakefile annotates the results with gene and ortholog names.
+Below, we provide a more detailed overview of the steps encoded by each workflow.

 `00_perform_dda.snakefile`:
-+ preprocesses the raw metagenome sequencing reads
++ preprocesses the raw metagenome sequencing reads.
-+ determines the taxonomic composition of each metagenome
++ determines the taxonomic composition of each metagenome.
-+ selects species on which to perform differential abundance analysis using species that are detected in all samples (threshold can be decreased by the user).
-These are referred to as _query genomes_.
++ selects species on which to perform differential abundance analysis using species that are detected in 100% of samples (threshold can be decreased by the user).
+For each selected species, the GTDB representative genome becomes the _query genome_.
-+ recovers all of the sequencing reads/variation attributable to the query genomes within each metagenome
++ recovers all of the sequencing reads/variation (neighborhoods) attributable to the query genomes within each metagenome.
-+ builds a _metapangenome graph_ that represents all of the variation observed across all metagenomes for a given species
++ combines the genome query neighborhoods to build a _metapangenome graph_ that represents all of the variation observed across all metagenomes for a given species.
-+ performs dominating set differential abundance analysis to identify the sequences that are more or less abundant in one group of metagenomes when compared to another.
++ performs dominating set differential abundance analysis on the metapangenome graph to identify the sequences (dominating set pieces) that are more or less abundant in one group of metagenomes when compared to another.

 `01_annotate_dda.snakefile`:
-+ annotates the metapangenome graph using matches to genes in GTDB (rs207) genomes of the same species
++ annotates the metapangenome graph using matches to genes in GTDB (rs207) genomes of the same species as the query genome.
 + joins annotations to the differentially abundant sequences.

 ## Interpretting the output files from the workflow

 The final set of results is currently written to the folder `outputs/metapangenome_sgc_catlases_corncob`.
 There are two files, `*all_ccs.tsv` and `*_sig_ccs.tsv`.
-These files record all results from the differential abundance analysis (`*all_ccs.tsv`) and results that are significant after Bonferroni p value correction (`*_sig_ccs.tsv`).
+The first file records all results from the differential abundance analysis (`*all_ccs.tsv`) and while the second records results that are significant after Bonferroni p value correction (`*_sig_ccs.tsv`).
 Note that the test data does not produce significant results, so these files are blank other than the column names.

 The top of `*_all_ccs.tsv` looks like this: